whitingjp/ggj16/src/ritual.md

 From now on perform the ritual whenever the occasion is appropriate.
 Afterwards perform a Development step as before.

-When the Joker card is drawn from the deck the ritual is complete.
+When the Joker card is drawn from the Development deck the ritual is complete.
 The game is over, however you are encouraged to continue using your completed ritual for as long as you like.

 ![Logo](minidisc.png)